"Your local network has been compromised" email scam removal guide

 "Your local network has been compromised" is a deceptive email, using the sextortion scam model.
-The letter claims that recipients' device has been infected with spyware, which has obtained compromising content from when pornography websites were visited.
-These alleged videos are held for ransom, which if not paid - will lead to the recordings being sent to the recipients' contacts.
-The "Your local network has been compromised" emails are scams, therefore the system has not been infected with such malware nor has any private content acquired by the senders.
-Hence, these emails must simply be ignored.
+The message claims that recipients' devices have been infected with spyware, which has obtained compromising content when pornography websites were supposedly visited.
+These alleged videos are held for ransom, which if not paid, will apparently lead to the recordings being sent to the recipients' contacts.
+In fact, "Your local network has been compromised" emails are simply scams - systems are not infected with malware nor has any private content been acquired by the senders.
+Therefore, these emails must simply be disregarded.

-The emails with the subject "Very very important" state that the recipients' local network has been compromised and the sender was supposedly able to gain access to their devices and record them while they were viewing adult content.
-This infection occurred due to a vulnerability in the Internet router, which allowed additional code to be inserted.
-The malware was activated every time an adult-themed site was accessed.
-The nonexistent malicious program operates by recording audio and video, as well as extracting recipients' contacts, e.g. phone numbers, emails and social media friend lists.
-This malware can affect various devices - computers, tablets and smartphones.
-The letters falsely claim that this infection was not detected by any anti-virus software as the malicious program was designed to spy and that is, allegedly, not malicious behavior.
-To disguise the scam, the scammers inform recipients that the malware is no longer present within the system.
-This statement is an attempt to hide the fact that the device had not been infected in the first place, so even if users attempt to scan their systems and find no traces of such programs - they would not be immediately convinced that the email is a scam.
-The letters then go on to demand 500 USD in Bitcoin cryptocurrency, else the obtained material will be sent to the collected contacts.
-Additionally, the scammers claim to be sure that the recipients can pay this sum, as the fake malware also checked their banking account balance.
-The ransom has to be paid within 72 hours and if it is not paid within the given timeframe - the videos will be sent to the users' family, friends, coworkers, superiors, etc. If the payment is made, the recordings will be deleted and the sender promises not to bother the recipient again.
-It must be emphasized that the "Your local network has been compromised" emails are scams and the threats they make cannot be carried out.
+The emails with the subject "Very very important" state that the recipients' local networks were compromised and the sender was supposedly able to gain access to their devices and record them while they were viewing adult content.
+This infection apparently occurred due to a vulnerability in the internet router, which allowed additional code to be inserted.
+The malware was activated When an adult-themed site was accessed.
+The malicious program supposedly operates by recording audio and video, and extracting recipients' contacts such as telephone numbers, email addresses, and social media friend lists.
+This malware can affect various devices: computers, tablets and smartphones.
+The messages falsely claim that this infection was not detected by any anti-virus software, since the malicious program was designed to monitor (spy), which they suggest is not malicious behavior.
+To disguise the scam, the criminals inform recipients that the malware is no longer present within the system.
+This statement is an attempt to hide the fact that the device had not been infected in the first place, so even if users attempt to scan their systems and find no traces of such programs, they would not be immediately convinced that the email is a scam.
+The messages then go on to demand $500 (USD) in the Bitcoin cryptocurrency, otherwise the obtained material will be sent to the collected contacts.
+Additionally, the scammers claim to be sure that the recipients are able pay this sum, as the fake malware apparently also checked their bank account balances.
+The ransom must be paid within 72 hours, otherwise the videos will be sent to the users' family, friends, coworkers, superiors, etc. If the payment is made, the recordings are deleted and the sender promises not to bother the recipient again.
+Note that "Your local network has been compromised" emails are scams and the threats they make cannot be carried out.

 |Fake Claim||Emails claim compromising content of the recipient has been recorded.|